zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

   > set PATH=<Ice installation root directory>\bin\x64;%PATH%

-If the wrong PATH is set, the Ice run time prints a warning to the console when it detects a bzip2.dll format mismatch during start-up
+If the wrong PATH is set, the Ice run time prints a warning to the console when it detects a bzip2.dll format mismatch during start-up.

 Java